BYOD or CYOD: Which mobile trend is right for your organization?

 - Reducing contractual obligations with telecommunications service providers

 Though this may sound like an ideal solution, BYOD introduces some serious security and management issues, primarily because the environment is highly decentralized.
-To manage BYOD, enterprises must make significant time and cost investments into mobile device management (MDM) systems.
+To manage BYOD security, enterprises must make significant time and cost investments into mobile device management (MDM) systems.
 Further, if the device is lost, stolen or broken, sensitive corporate data can be compromised on a device that hasn’t been configured according to corporate security and compliance policies.
 It also becomes problematic for companies when it comes to replacing devices.

 CYOD is a newer variation of the BYOD concept.
 In this model, enterprises give employees a choice as to which devices they will use from a predetermined and preapproved list of options.
 This gives the employee a greater sense of control of the technology they use and can lower hardware support costs as administrators arguably have a greater understanding of the devices themselves.
 Administrators can also configure these devices with the necessary security software, policy-based administrative controls and network settings in a more centralized way.